nephics/tornado-couchdb/README.md

     pip install https://bitbucket.org/nephics/tornado-couchdb/get/default.zip

+The code has been tested with Python 3.3 and 2.7.

 ## BlockingCouch

 The BlockingCouch class is a basic wrapper for making blocking operations on a CouchDB.
 Using this class implies that the Tornado eventloop is blocked on a database call, waiting for reply from the database.